 We love crepes.
 They’re dainty and delicious, and they make me feel fancy and French.
 Since we met, we’ve been visiting this adorable historic home turned crepe shop as a special treat every so often.
 It’s one of our favorite places to eat, so much that we even went there for my birthday.
 We love crepes.

 However, those quaint little crepes can get pretty expensive when we order two each plus coffee.
 We usually spend about $30 (for paper thin pancakes basically!).
-So this weekend when we really wanted to visit said charming crepe shop but thought we should save that money for an upcoming travel adventure, we decided to pull out the cookbook (aka find a recipe online, is it safe to buy generic propecia online) and make the tasty French treat.
+So this weekend when we really wanted to visit said charming crepe shop but thought we should save that money for an upcoming travel adventure, we decided to pull out the cookbook (aka find a recipe online, here) and make the tasty French treat.
 I’d never thought of that before, but I’m so glad we did.
 It was a lot of fun, and I don’t think we’ll be going back to overpriced crepe shop any time soon.
 Without further ado, the best crepes recipe ever.

 Easy French Crepes